Welcome back to Day Four of Spanish Language Learning Week on MommyMaestra!

 What has impressed me the most about this curriculum is that so much thought and effort has gone into creating each piece.
 And I SO appreciate that Calico provides me with everything I need, including the classroom posters and bulletin board labels.

 As an added bonus, I discovered Calico’s YouTube channel.
 I’m not sure if these videos are incorporated into the lesson plans (I haven’t run across one yet), but they would certainly go very well with the curriculum.

-The curriculum costs $299.97, and you can purchase it here.
-I think it is worth every penny.
+The curriculum is pretty pricey, though, and costs $349.00.
+You can purchase it here.
 This is the most expensive curriculum I had the chance to review, but I want to remind you that you get a high-quality product that includes all the tools you need to teach the lessons effectively.
 They are so sure you’ll love their product that they offer a 30-day money back guarantee.